Ex Cathedra Scholars & Student Scholars

 Following a highly competitive – and enjoyable – audition process, we’re delighted to announce the successful candidates who will form the first year of our unique, new choral Scholarships scheme for the UK’s finest young singers.

-The 8 successful musicians will rehearse and perform with us during our 2017-18 season, gaining on-the-job experience alongside our professional singers, giving high-quality performances of repertoire from Byrd, Monteverdi, Carissimi, Charpentier, Bach and Mozart to James MacMillan, David Matthews and Elis Pekhonen.
+The singers will rehearse and perform with us during our 2017-18 season, gaining on-the-job experience alongside our professional singers, giving high-quality performances of repertoire from Byrd, Monteverdi, Carissimi, Charpentier, Bach and Mozart to James MacMillan, David Matthews and Elis Pekhonen.

 Since founding Ex Cathedra in 1969, Jeffrey Skidmore has acquired a reputation for identifying and nurturing outstanding young singers.
 A long list of singers to have benefitted from working with Ex Cathedra at the beginning of their careers includes Carolyn Sampson, Nigel Short, Paul Agnew, Benjamin Hulett, Andrew Tortise, Samuel Boden, Marcus Farnsworth, Patrick Dunachie, and many more.

-We would like to thank The Foyle Foundation, Birmingham Conservatoire, The Fenton Arts Trust, the Mercer’s Company, the Benarr Rainbow Trust, and the donors who have donated to this scheme in memory of Alice Corser.
+We would like to thank The Foyle Foundation, Birmingham Conservatoire, The Fenton Arts Trust, The Mercers’ Company, the Bernarr Rainbow Trust, and the donors who have donated to this scheme in memory of Alice Corser.
 The scheme would not be possible without this support.